jonathancaevans/BoardBot/README.md

-### --- Live Version ---
+## Live Version
 The web application is deployed on a Heroku site:

 http://www.boardgan.com/

 # BoardGAN

 BoardGAN is a deep convolutional generative adversarial network that generates novel climbing routes for climbing training boards.
 BoardGAN is the first use case of a GAN for human interactive spatial data represented in an image like format.
+It currently supports and is trained on the 12x12 kilterboard.
 It has a live web version where model inference can be run via Flask, React, and Tensorflow.js.
-Generated routes are automatically pushed to their corresponding IOS/Android apps for climbers to use for training.
-It currently supports and is trained on the 12x12 kilterboard.
-The website is built on React and flask and features integration with the Kilterboard app which supports a live climbing experience with BoardGAN's output.
+It currently features integration with the Kilterboard app which supports a live climbing experience with BoardGAN's output.
 Upcoming features include a conditional model that supports difficulty and climbing angle adjustment, word embedding into latent space for descriptive natural language processed routes, and support for different board configurations and brands.

-### --- Before Starting ---
+## Before Starting

 Install Node.js on the host system.
 Check successful installation by running: